tchan2/packet-gpu/README.md

 ```
 $ wget -O postinstall.sh https://raw.githubusercontent.com/tchan2/packet-gpu/master/scripts/postinstall.sh

+# This script also creates a Conda environment for you.
+If you would like to change the name of the Conda environment, please edit the file before you run the next two commands.

 $ chmod +x postinstall.sh

 $ ./postinstall.sh
 ```
-Please press `enter` when prompted for your password.

-This will test your installations and make sure that they have installed correctly, create and activate an GPU-supported Anaconda environment, and create a Jupyter notebook!
+If you have left the script as the defaults, this will test your installations and make sure that they have installed correctly, create and activate an GPU-supported Anaconda environment called `jupyter_env`, and create a Jupyter notebook!

 Once this runs, you will see a link like the following that you can use to access your Jupyter notebook: